eduNEXT/picasso/docs/reuse_workflow.rst

 This document will guide you through different ways of reusing the Picasso workflow.

 To use a reusable workflow from your own repository, you can use the ``uses`` keyword in your workflow file.
-The ``uses`` keyword specifies the location of the reusable workflow file, which can be a specific tag, branch, or commit to the same repository or in a different repository.
+The ``uses`` keyword specifies the location of the reusable workflow file, which can be a specific tag, branch, or commit, either in the same repository or a different repository.

 The (caller) workflow can access the reusable workflow file (callee) without restriction if the callee is public.
 If the callee is in a private repository, then the caller must belong to the same organization as the callee.